 Photo: Benba.d.mourad / Wikimedia Commons

-Oran, Algeria’s cultural capital, enchants visitors with its historic landmarks, lively music scene, and stunning beaches.
+Oran enchants visitors with the most historic landmarks, lively music scene, and stunning beaches in Algeria.
 The Santa Cruz Fort provides panoramic views of the city, while its bustling markets offer a glimpse into local life.
 The city also hosts vibrant festivals that celebrate Algeria’s rich musical traditions.
 Ranking high on the Algeria tourist places list, Oran is a dynamic destination that blends history, art, and natural beauty.

 Location: Northwestern Algeria, along the Mediterranean coast